mario-gellrich-zhaw/data_analytics/README.md

 # upstream        https://github.com/mario-gellrich-zhaw/data_analytics.git (push)
 ```

-## Sync origin with upstream  (VS Code Terminal)
+## Sync origin with upstream

-To sync your fork (origin) with the upstream repository you can use the following Git commands:
+To sync your fork (origin) with the upstream repository you can use the following Git commands (VS Code Terminal):

 ```bash
 # Option (1): Sync your fork/clone to exactly match the upstream (your local changes will be overwritten)